mstocco/mariostoc.co/content/traininglog/20230305-challenge2023-16weeksout.md

 Better sleep and the knot I've been fighting in my left glute max is now a knot in piriformis; been here before.

-Effort was matched to the workout but my legs were tired and my numbers, a bit lower than [last week](challenge2023-16weeksout?wed).
+Effort was per the workout but tired legs meant the numbers were lower than [last week](challenge2023-17weeksout?wed).

 <!---->
 ## THURSDAY MAR 9 ⛅️